Elissa Jane Lang*

 Jane believed in Salem.
 She believed in New Hampshire and our great country.
 And she believed in me.

 Although our paths had crossed many times, the first time Jane and I sat down one-on-one, in 2013, she asked me to consider running for State Rep. The last time I visited with her, shortly before she passed, she asked me again.
-I wasn’t ready to commit to running for State Rep in 2016 at that time, but I did win my seat on the Zoning Board the day after she died.
+I wasn’t ready to commit to running for State Rep in 2016 at that time, but I did win my seat on the Zoning Board the day before she died.
 I hope she knew.

 Jane’s family asked the Farmers Market to do a Celebration of her life.
 I was chosen to speak about her political life.
 In part of that eulogy, I shared what Jane had told me: “If not you, who?
 If not now, when?”
 I got goosebumps as I shared it then, and every time I’ve shared that story since.